dulanjal/mdtester/SQL.md

 ```
 NOTE: You can find the full list of connection properties in the struct ‘ConnectionProperties’.

 Once the endpoint is created, database operations could be executed through that.
-Following is an example for a SELECT:
+Following is an example of a SELECT:
 ```
 var output = testDB -> select("SELECT name from Employee where id = 1", null, null);
 match output {